Appointments can be held by video call, by phone or in person at one of our local offices.

 Although there is currently no time limit for making a financial settlement, we strongly advise our clients to do so at the time of divorce.
 If all financial issues are resolved in a court order, making sure that financial agreements are watertight, it will prevent any financial claims being made in the future.

 The legal costs associated with financial settlements in divorce vary according to how the negotiations go between you and your spouse.
-If you have already reached n agreement and want to instruct us to draft it, our fees will be £250 + VAT.
-If a simple agreement can be reached through negotiations and agreed fairly quickly with nothing contested and no complications, the legal costs are typically around £500 to £800.
-These fees include the costs of having a solicitor corresponding with your spouse or their legal representative, drafting your Financial Remedy Consent Order and the court charges of £50 to approve it.
+If you have already reached an agreement and want to instruct us to draft it, our fees will be £600 to £750 + VAT.
+If a simple agreement can be reached through negotiations and agreed fairly quickly with nothing contested and no complications, the legal costs are typically around £750 to £1000.
+These fees include the costs of having a solicitor corresponding with your spouse or their legal representative, drafting your Financial Remedy Consent Order and the court charges of £60 to approve it.

 If you are unable to reach an agreement and alternative methods of dispute resolution are required, such as mediation, then additional fees will be incurred.